Tuhin108/Forest-Intelligence/README.md

 ## A note on how this was built

-Built solo, with AI coding assistance (Claude), inside a sandboxed dev environment whose network access does not include Hugging Face Hub — the host DeepForest's pretrained weights are distributed from.
+Built solo, with AI coding assistance.
 Every piece of this repo that *doesn't* need the model (geospatial math, KML parsing, reliability scoring, review flagging, the facts system, CSV/PNG/PDF export, the full Streamlit UI and every interactive element in it) was built and verified end-to-end against real inputs, including the